FerretDB/FerretDB/.github/PROCESS.md

    Our automation will take care of notifying that person (e.g. on Slack).
 6. Draft pull requests shouldn't live long.
 We might start deleting stale drafts automatically.
 7. If you need a draft to live long, consider creating a draft pull request in your own fork.

-## Calls "to show and/or to explain"

-Please multiply the knowledge shared on calls and 1-1 messages by writing a separate detailed blog-post article (not in the project's source code).
-1-1s are good to check what you might have missed along the way - what seemed to you obvious and to others is not.